rhel-labs/learn-katacoda/sql-server-ansible/step1.md

 To check if ansible installation is complete, we can use the following command - `ansible --version`{{execute}}

-> The background will take between 2-5 minutes to complete.
+> The background task will take between 2-5 minutes to complete.
 Don't worry if you see error messages.
 Please retry in a few minutes.

 After waiting a few minutes, you can retry running `ansible --version`{{execute T1}}.